In this article, we're covering what transaction fees are, and taking a look at which cryptocurrencies offer the lowest transaction fees.

 A transaction fee is imperative to your transaction getting executed so it cannot be avoided entirely, however, there are ways to reduce the amount you need to pay.

-Transaction fees increase when the network is busy, so sending your transaction while the network is quieter is a great way to reduce the transaction fee associated with the network.
+Transaction fees increase when the network is busy, so sending your transaction while the network is quieter is a great way to reduce the transaction fee.
 Typically the busier periods are during business hours in the United States.

-Look out for Lightning Network for Bitcoin and layer-2 scaling solutions for Ethereum as these will provide a cost-effective solution to high transaction costs.
+Look out for the Lightning Network for Bitcoin and layer-2 scaling solutions for Ethereum as these will provide a cost-effective solution to high transaction costs on those networks.

 Which cryptocurrency has the lowest average transaction fee?

-Let's take a look at some of the most popular cryptocurrencies and the average transaction fee associated with their platform.
+Let's take a look at some of the most popular cryptocurrencies and the average transaction fee associated with their platforms.

 This article is for general information purposes only and is not intended to constitute legal or other professional advice or a recommendation of any kind whatsoever and should not be relied upon or treated as a substitute for specific advice relevant to particular circumstances.
 We make no warranties, representations or undertakings about any of the content of this article (including, without limitation, as to the quality, accuracy, completeness or fitness for any particular purpose of such content), or any content of any other material referred to or accessed by hyperlinks through this article.
 We make no representations, warranties or guarantees, whether express or implied, that the content on our site is accurate, complete or up-to-date.